Nation has been put to the test with COVID-19, collective defence the strongest defence: Chan Chun Sing

 "This is how we can do it as a nation as well.
 Likewise, to avoid being paralysed by fear and tunnel vision of the current challenges, we must also remember to focus on the hope for our future even in the toughest moments," he said.

-"In the past weeks, we have seen the best of many and the worst of a few ...
-Let us help the weak and the fearful to overcome collectively.
-But we aspire to do even better, together."
+"In the past weeks, we have seen the best of many and the worst of a few.
+It is our job to make sure that those who have done well, those who are strong, continue to reach out to those who are weak and help everyone to overcome this collectively."

-He said that Singapore will emerge stronger through such challenges and crises, for the world to see "a shining red dot that inspires confidence and distinguishes ourselves from the average".
+He said that Singapore will emerge stronger through such challenges and crises, for the world to see "a shining red dot that inspires confidence and distinguishes ourselves from the rest".

-"Our collective spirit and resolve over these past weeks has demonstrated that, when everyone play our part and put total defence into action, we fear no challenges.
-We can overcome this difficult period as one people, as we did before."
+"Our collective spirit and resolve over these past weeks have demonstrated that, when everyone plays our part and helps one another, we fear no challenges."

 The event also featured the unveiling of a new Total Defence logo, with the sixth pillar of digital defence added in, designed by 31-year-old allied educator Samantha Alexa Teng Si Min.